billwuqin/Green-Energy-Network/GreenCharterProposal.md

 **Milestones:**

    - Develop and agree upon a standardized set of terminologies and definitions related to energy and sustainability in networking (Q4 2024).
-   - Propose and ratify an architectural framework for energy and sustainability reporting (Q1 2025).
-   - Draft and publish YANG models for operational energy efficiency and lifecycle assessment metrics (Q2 2025).
+   - Draft and publish YANG models for operational energy efficiency and lifecycle assessment metrics.
+While metrics are valuable, they should be leveraged to guide and inspire changes in operational practices to improve energy efficiency and sustainability practices.
+(Q2 2025)     - Propose and ratify an architectural framework for energy and sustainability reporting (Q3 2025).
    - Demonstrate initial implementations and use cases of the YANG models in network devices (Q4 2025).

 **Work Items**